-The potential headstage is housed in a small box containing the buffer amplifiers to record the membrane potential (see Figure 8).
+The potential headstage is housed in a small box containing the buffer amplifiers to record the membrane potential (see Figure 6).
 The enclosure of the headstage is linked to ground.
 A metal bar is mounted to this box allowing direct attachment to a micromanipulator.
 The headstage is connected to the 19" cabinet by a flexible shielded cable via the POTENTIAL ELECTRODE connector.
 The recording microelectrode can be connected by using an electrode holder with a BNC socket.
-The electrical connection between the electrolyte and the headstage is established using a carefully chlorinated silver wire in the electrode holder.
-Chlorinating of the silver wire is very important since contact of silver to the electrolyte leads to electrochemical potentials, causing varying offset potentials at the electrode, deterioration of the voltage measurement, etc. (for details see Kettenmann and Grantyn (1992)).
+The electrical connection between the electrolyte and the headstage is established using a carefully chlorinated silver wire in the electrolyte leads to electrochemical potentials, causing varying offset potentials at the electrode, deterioration of the voltage measurement, etc. (for details see Kettenmann and Grantyn (1992)).
 For optimal chlorinating of silver wires an automated chlorinating apparatus is available (ACl-01, contact npi for details).
 GND and REF. are connected by flexible cables with appropriate connectors.

-Figure 8: potential headstage and electrode holder (optional)
+Figure 6: potential headstage and electrode holder (optional)